digitalyoshixi/zettelkasten/content/Web/etcd.md

 tags:
   - virtualization
 ---
-This is the config file for docker
+This is the config file for a [[Cluster]].
+- Has a distributed key-value storage so all control nodes can access this.